 4. Not Enough Management Attention

-POOR ROOT CAUSE ANALYSIS
+2. POOR ROOT CAUSE ANALYSIS

 After a decade of using RCA to analyze sentinel events, the lack of progress indicates a failure of healthcare root cause analysis.

-But healthcare investigators face another factor that makes root cause analysis even more difficult: BLAME.
+Healthcare investigators face another factor that makes root cause analysis even more difficult: BLAME.
 More than your everyday blame that comes with every accident.
 Medical malpractice seems designed to make people less open – less willing to cooperate wholeheartedly with investigators.

 The TapRooT® System was designed to be used for simple and complex investigations.
-It has been applied successfully in healthcare settings and has improved performance of complex systems.
+It has been applied successfully in healthcare settings and has improved the performance of complex systems.
 The 2-Day and 5-Day TapRooT® Courses have been customized for on-site training of healthcare investigators to help them with demanding investigations.
-Problems solved!

-POOR CORRECTIVE ACTIONS
+3. POOR CORRECTIVE ACTIONS

 Inadequate root cause analysis is just the start.
 Typically, we see the weakest corrective actions applied to prevent repeat sentinel events.

 Plus, hospital administrators need to become more involved in the analysis, review, and approval of sentinel event investigations.
 Involvement can bring them face-to-face with the challenges people are experiencing in the field.
-Trained managers reviewing a SnapCharT® can see beyond blame to real action to improve performance.
+Trained managers reviewing a SnapCharT® Diagram can see beyond blame to real action to improve performance.
 They can see their contribution to errors that come from understaffing and fatigue.
 They can become a knowledgeable part of the team fighting sentinel events.

-SIMPLE PLAN TO IMPROVE
+SIMPLE PLAN TO PREVENT SENTINEL EVENTS

-Don’t wait for the entire healthcare industry to wake up to the problems and solutions.
+Don’t wait for the entire healthcare industry to wake up to the problems and the solutions.
 Don’t wait for regulatory requirements to force your facility into action.
 Start today with the tools that are at hand.

-(Reprinted by permission from the February Root Cause Network™ Newsletter, Copyright © February, 2012)
+(Reprinted by permission from the February Root Cause Network™ Newsletter, Copyright © February 2012)